Digital Transformation and Disruption

 Bits versus Atoms

-Bits are so inexpensive because people can duplicate and move them at no cost and without loss of the original.
+Bits are so inexpensive because people can duplicate and move them at no cost and without the loss of the original.
 For example, sharing a song with a friend doesn’t delete it from one’s phone.
 Edits to bits are also low cost, and editors can still maintain copies of the original—like DJs making song remixes.
-This is the economy of abundance, and it’s how bits devalue all similar products based on atoms that are costly to produce, distribute, and purchase.
+This is the economy of abundance, and it’s how bits devalue all similar products based on atoms.
+Atoms are costly to produce, distribute, and purchase.

-MP3s were so cheap and convenient for users to purchase, store, and play that they made all other forms of recorded music almost obsolete.
+MP3s are so cheap and convenient for users to purchase, store, and play that they quickly made all other forms of recorded music almost obsolete.
 For digital natives, old forms of recorded music—like vinyl records, cassettes, and CDs—are relics of the past.